ssbc/ssb-secure-partial-replication-impl-spec/README.md

 See https://github.com/ssb-ngi-pointer/ssb-secure-partial-replication#indexes

-Including a RPC method to efficiently get an index feed including the linked messages.
+Including a RPC method for efficiently getting an index feed including the linked messages.

 ### Netsim